 You don’t have to write every little detail about your character in the story – but the more you know about your character the more you will be able to imagine new scenes and develop the story.

 4. Use the Right Tools While Writing Your Novel

 If you’re using Microsoft Office or Open Office to write your novel, you’re likely going to get frustrated during the process.
 While these programs are great for some writing projects, most professional writers use software specifically made for writers.

 Writing can be lonely.
-Join our community to ask questions, post accountability updates, and share tips and resources with others to keep you motivated and encouraged.
-We also have a Facebook group you can join for additional encouragement and support.
+Joining a writing group can give you a lot of support!
+Your group can be the place to ask questions, stay accountable, and share tips and resources with others to keep you motivated and encouraged.

 You’ll feel like quitting many, many times.
 But persistence and diligence is key in finishing.
 Stick to your deadline and writing goals and keep at it.
 You CAN do it!